uchiha-suraj/twitter-clone/README.md

     🔷 Material-UI => I've used Material-UI to style this application.

-    🔷 react-flip-move => for smooth flip of chat.
+    🔷 react-flip-move => for smooth flip.

     🔷 react-twitter-embed => for twitter embeding.